readjfb/Torque-Game/README.md

 - [X] Create bash script to run all of the scripts
 - [X] Finish prototype of main_game
 - [ ] Finish calibration system + implementation into the program controller
-- [ ] Add start button/ system for automation
+- [X] Add start button/ system for automation
-- [ ] Add automated system for MVT Viewer
+- [X] Add automated system for MVT Viewer
 - [ ] Add audio cues for MVT Viewer
 - [ ] Add automated system for main_game
+- [X] Add schematic of Arduino layout to folder